MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-wac.md

 - [Projecting virtual network and images](create-virtual-networks.md).

-To set up Azure Arc VM management using command line, see [Set up Azure Arc VM management using command line](deploy-arc-resource-bridge-using-command-line.md).
+To set up Azure Arc VM management using the command line, see [Set up Azure Arc VM management using command line](deploy-arc-resource-bridge-using-command-line.md).

-For an overview of Azure Arc VM management, see [What is Azure Arc VM management?](azure-arc-vm-management-overview.md)
+For an overview of Azure Arc VM management, see [What is Azure Arc VM management?](azure-arc-vm-management-overview.md).

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]